Prashant4900/sarus/README.md

 }
 ```

+### Note:
+- Primary key should have AutoIncrement annotation.
-Note: Sometimes auto generated not works as expected so for that please comment part 'models.schema.dart' first then generate the code and for more details you can follow the official [stormberry](https://pub.dev/packages/stormberry) documentation.
+- Sometimes auto generated not works as expected so for that please comment part 'models.schema.dart' first then generate the code and for more details you can follow the official [stormberry](https://pub.dev/packages/stormberry) documentation.

 ### Start the Dev Server 🏁